mohamedayman28/simple_blog/README.md

 ```

 ### 6. Create Super User
-To access the admin page, and from there create author
+Only authors allowed to write posts, for that, you first need to access the admin panel and create an author, thus need to be a super-user:
 ```bash
 python manage.py createsuperuser
 ```

-### 7. Now run the app:
+### 7. Run the app:
 ```bash
 python manage.py runserver
 ```